unosquare/passcore/README.md

 - To enable restricted group checking
   1. Find the `CheckRestrictedAdGroups` entry and set it to `true` (without quotes)
   2. Find the `RestrictedADGroups` entry and add any groups that are sensitive.
 Accounts in these groups (directly or inherited) will not be able to change their password.
 - Find the `DefaultDomain` entry and set it to your default Active Directory domain.
-This should eliminate confusion about using e-mail domains / internal domain names.
+This should eliminate confusion about using e-mail domains / internal domain names. **NOTE:** if you are using a subdomain, and you have errors, please try using your top-level domain.
+Thank you.
 - To provide an optional paramerter to the URL to set the username text box automatically
   1. `http://mypasscore.com/?userName=someusername`
   2. This helps the user incase they forgot thier username and, also comes in handy when sending a link to the application or having it embeded into another application were the user is all ready signed in.